 As materials, garments, or accessories move through the global supply chain, blockchain tracking will create accurate transaction records based on their location data, content, and time stamps.
 (The digital IDs can be tracked using RFID tags, QR codes, or NFC tags, which use electromagnetic waves the same way RFID uses radio waves.)

 Fashion brands are already exploring how blockchain tracking injects transparency into the garment creation process.
-Blockchain startup Provenance, for example, is supporting a pilot fashion-blockchain project by London-based designer Martine Jarlgaard.
+Blockchain startup Provenance, for example, piloted a fashion-blockchain project with London-based designer Martine Jarlgaard.

 Upon scanning a garment’s label, consumers can view a map of the clothing’s movement through the entire manufacturing and distribution process — viewing every step of a garment’s journey to a consumer.